 How better CX can save lives

-In other ways, traditional contact centers have long been ahead of their emergency center counterparts, particularly when it comes to measuring the impact of their service using key indicators like customer satisfaction, NPS (Net Promoter Score), and customer effort.
+In other ways, traditional contact centers have long been ahead of their emergency center counterparts, particularly when it comes to measuring the impact of their service using key indicators.
 All of these have analogues in the emergency center world, and many of the same management and operational methodologies commercial contact centers have developed to attain these KPIs can also be implemented.

-Our own experiences working with a 9-1-1 command center shows us that today’s cutting edge CX technologies could also make a difference.
-For example, emergency centers are well behind the curve when it comes to multi-channel and we know that is something they would like to address.
-Imagine being able to SMS or Facebook message a 9-1-1 emergency – in a situation where you don’t want to be heard, for example – and still receive an almost instant response.
+Our own experiences working with a 9–1–1 command center shows us that today’s cutting edge CX technologies could make a difference.
+For example, emergency centers are behind when it comes to multi-channel, and this is something they would like to address.
+Imagine being able to SMS or Facebook message a 9–1–1 emergency and still receive an almost instant response.

 The technology exists in commercial contact centers to manage these multi-channel interactions, and it only needs to be applied in a new context.

-In the UK, it has been reported that an additional £36 million of funding to boost paramedic crews and improve the quality of NHS ambulance fleets.
-If a little of that gets spent investing in CX tools and multi-channel technology for emergency centers, we feel that it can have a huge impact on their ability to deliver for a public that is increasingly digital and mobile.
+In the UK, it has been reported that there will be an additional £36 million of funding to boost paramedic crews and improve the quality of NHS ambulance fleets.
+If a little gets spent investing in CX tools and multi-channel technology for emergency centers, it can have a huge impact on their ability to deliver for a public that is increasingly digital and mobile.